Propel Your Hospitality Career at the World’s Leading School of Hotel Administration

 Cornell offers the opportunity to earn an Executive Master of Management in Hospitality (EMMH) primarily online so you can master the essential aspects of the hospitality business without putting your career on pause.

-The EMMH program consists of engaging asynchronous online courses with weekly live virtual sessions, and two opportunities for week-long on-campus residencies.
+The EMMH program consists of engaging asynchronous online courses with weekly live virtual sessions, and an opportunity for week-long on-campus residency.
 All courses are taught by Cornell Peter and Stephanie Nolan School of Hotel Administration faculty and feature active engagement and sharing of ideas and best practices.
 Whether you’re in a leadership role or aspire to one, this degree will help you advance your skills in hospitality leadership, operations, finance, human resources (HR), marketing, and real estate, all while developing your ability to think strategically, lead with an analytical mindset, and drive change.

 The Nolan School has long represented the gold standard in hospitality education, where professionals from across the globe come together to strategize, problem-solve, and forge the future.